 The Goldilocks Zone of NLP Search: Why Chunk Size Matters in Your AI Vector

-Imagine you have a vast repository of documents – research papers, customer support logs, legal contracts, or even just a collection of blog posts.
+The chunking conundrum: too small, too big, or just right?
+Imagine you have a vast repository of documents, research papers, customer support logs, legal contracts, or even just a collection of blog posts.
 You want your AI search to be able to find the most relevant snippets quickly and accurately when a user poses a query.
 This is where the chunk size becomes paramount.

 If your chunks are too small: